AidySun/Data-Structure-and-Algorithm/System Design.md

     - generally means reduplication(repeat) of same system/server.
   - extensibility : system design principle, to provide for change - typically enhancements - while minimizing impact to existing system.
     - generally means to add new functionality / component to system

+## Caching

+- cache-aside: when read, check cache, if not found, get DB and add to cache
+  - 3 trips when missing cache
+  - data is stale if changed in DB.
+    - mitigating solution: TTL to force update cache, write-through
+- write-through: when write, write to cahce 1st, then DB, return
+  - slow write
+  - new added cache server is empty until writes
+    - _cache-aside_ + _write through_ can mitigate the issue
+  - data wrote to cache may never be read (set a TTL to remove it?)

 ## Database